Posted: Tue 3rd Oct 2023

 It's important to think about the products you'll sell and what will set you aside from the competition.
 This is especially true in your local area, where your early customers are likely to be located.

 Research what's available both locally and further afield.
 Can you do something different that customers will still want?
-Maybe you'll use ingredients that are sourced from local independent suppliers, or you’ll concentrate just on showstopper celebration cakes.
+Maybe you'll use ingredients that you've sourced from local independent suppliers, or you'll concentrate just on showstopper celebration cakes.

 Being able to demonstrate that you can make a few products in your chosen area really well is a good way to engage potential customers.

 When and where will you make your products?

 You're likely to be baking and decorating in your home kitchen, somewhere that other people may also use to prepare and eat meals.

 As a result, you'll need to be realistic about when you can bake uninterrupted, and how much you can make in that time.

 Consider factors such as allowing time for products to cool before decorating, and how many products you can bake at once in your oven.
 It's good to think about this in detail as you may have less time than you thought.

 Your new business will need to comply with the relevant regulations as set out by the Food Standards Authority.
 This will include being registered with your local council's environmental health department.

 Most councils will have an online form for you to complete, which you must do at least 28 days before you want to start selling food.